Skip to main content

 Dr. Sarah MitchellOpponent

-The fundamental question underlying autonomous weapons is simple: "Who bears responsibility for the decision to kill?"
-When AI selects targets and executes strikes, does responsibility lie with the algorithm designer, the commanding officer, or the corporation?
-The Geneva Conventions presuppose human legal accountability for every attack.
-A weapon that undermines this presupposition constitutes a challenge to the international legal order itself.
+The fundamental question underlying autonomous weapons is simple.
+"Who bears responsibility for the decision to kill?"—When AI selects targets and executes attacks, does responsibility lie with the algorithm designers, commanders, companies, or politicians?
+The Geneva Conventions presuppose human legal responsibility for all attacks.
+Weapons that cannot meet this presupposition are a challenge to the international legal order itself.

-An Ipsos survey across 28 countries found that an average of 61 percent oppose the use of lethal autonomous weapons systems.
-Two-thirds of respondents cited the reason that "allowing machines to kill people crosses a moral line."
-Notably, opposition among U.S. military personnel was higher than among the general public.
+An Ipsos survey across 28 countries showed an average of 61% opposing the use of lethal autonomous weapons.
+Two-thirds of the opposition reasons were "allowing machines to kill people crosses a moral line."
+Notably, the opposition rate among U.S. military personnel is higher than among civilians.

-"It can be addressed through legal reform" — the operation of Lavender thoroughly refutes that optimism.
-When an officer approves an AI output in 20 seconds, can we honestly say "a human made the decision"?
-Google declared "non-participation in weapons" in its 2018 AI ethics principles, then signed a $1.2 billion Project Nimbus contract with the Israeli government in 2024.
-"Engage and reform" invariably mutates into "engage and fall silent."
+"Just establish it legally"—Lavender's operation completely refutes that optimism.
+When officers approve AI output in 20 seconds, can we say "humans made the judgment"?
+Google declared "non-participation in weapons" in its AI ethics principles in 2018, then signed a $1.2 billion Project Nimbus contract with the Israeli government in 2024.
+"Engage and correct" transforms into "engage and remain silent."

-When the code we wrote misclassifies a primary school as a "military facility," the responsibility is partly ours.
-"The higher-ups decided" is not an absolution.
+When code we write misclassifies some elementary school as a "military facility," we bear responsibility too.
+"Orders from above" is not absolution.

 Zhang WeimingRealist

 Second, the governance vacuum.
-Voluntary self-regulation is unsustainable (Anthropic).
-State regulation is self-contradictory (the Hegseth letter).
-International treaties lack binding force (the CCW consensus mechanism).
-A framework layering all three is necessary, yet its construction proceeds at a glacial pace.
+Self-regulation is unsustainable (Anthropic), state regulation is self-contradictory (Hegseth letter), international treaties lack binding force (CCW consensus method).
+A framework overlaying all three is needed, but construction proceeds slowly.

-Third, the diffusion of responsibility.
-Algorithm designers, commanding officers, corporate executives, political leaders — all bear a share of the responsibility, yet none accept full accountability.
-This "diffusion of responsibility" is the single most dangerous characteristic of autonomous weapons.
+Third, diffusion of responsibility.
+Algorithm designers, commanders, executives, political leaders—everyone bears part of the responsibility, no one takes full responsibility.
+This "diffusion of responsibility" is the most dangerous characteristic of autonomous weapons.

-The UN LAWS resolution was adopted 166 to 3 in 2024 and 156 to 5 in 2025.
-However, the CCW's consensus mechanism remains a barrier, with the United States, Russia, and Israel continuing to block treaty negotiations.
+UN LAWS resolutions were adopted 166 to 3 in 2024, 156 to 5 in 2025.
+However, the CCW consensus method remains a barrier, with the U.S., Russia, and Israel continuing to block treaty negotiations.
 There is no perfect solution.
-But a framework that is "far better than nothing" must begin to be constructed now.
+But we need to start building a framework that is "much better than nothing" right now.

-What this debate has demonstrated is that the controversy over military use of AI cannot be captured within a binary of "for or against."
-National security, technological ethics, international law, corporate responsibility, the conscience of engineers, algorithmic bias, the attribution of accountability — all are intertwined, and no single answer absorbs them all.
+What this debate revealed is that discussions about military use of AI cannot be captured by the binary opposition of "for or against."
+National security, technology ethics, international law, corporate responsibility, engineers' conscience, algorithmic bias, responsibility attribution—all are intertwined and do not converge on a single answer.

-Only one thing can be said with certainty: the time available for answering this question is rapidly shrinking as technology advances.
-As AI capabilities improve by the day, the speed at which human society designs rules is failing to keep pace.
-Technology does not wait.
-Yet the cost of entrusting human judgment to technology that will not wait continues to accumulate at this very moment.
+Only one thing can be said with certainty.
+The time to answer this question is rapidly shrinking due to technological progress.
+As AI capabilities improve daily, the speed at which human society designs rules is not keeping up.
+Technology won't wait.
+However, the cost of entrusting human judgment to technology that won't wait continues to accumulate at this very moment.

 References